kuiwuchn/SagFreeMPM/readme.md

 This is a Python implementation of initializating sag-free MPM simulation (https://graphics.cs.utah.edu/research/projects/sag-free-simulations/).

+Turn off the sag-free initialization by setting USE_SAGFREE_INIT as 0 in line34.

 Dependencies
 --------------------
 This demo depends on [Taichi](https://github.com/taichi-dev/taichi).
 You may follow its [documentation](https://docs.taichi.graphics/) for installation, or simply type `pip install taichi` under a Python 3 environment.